sagemath/trac_to_gh/Issue 5705.md

 # Issue 5705: [with patch, needs review] homogenize() does not respect the rule that parents are unique

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5705

 Original creator: malb